oliveroneill/FeedCollectionViewController/README.md

 [![License](https://img.shields.io/cocoapods/l/FeedCollectionViewController.svg?style=flat)](http://cocoapods.org/pods/FeedCollectionViewController)
 [![Platform](https://img.shields.io/cocoapods/p/FeedCollectionViewController.svg?style=flat)](http://cocoapods.org/pods/FeedCollectionViewController)

-A simple interface for creating data feeds so that data can be loaded dynamically as the user scrolls.
+A simple framework for creating data feeds so that data can be loaded dynamically as the user scrolls.
 This is inspired by scrolling through photos on Facebook or Instagram.